AntonBankevich/DR/docs/lja_manual.md

 Value of k (vertex size) to be used for the final error correction and initialization of multiDBG.
 K should be odd (otherwise K + 1 is used instead).

 `--diploid`
 Use this option for diploid genome.
-By default LJA assumes that the genome is haploid or inbred.
+By default, LJA assumes that the genome is haploid or inbred.

 Output of de Bruijn graph construction
 =================